Is LL Bean Ethical, Sustainable or Fast Fashion?

 is ll bean ethical

-Founded in 1960, Fjällräven is a Swedish outdoor gear brand that gained popularity for creating high-performance adventure clothing with a touch of Scandinavian style.
+Founded in 1960, Fjällräven is a reputed Swedish outdoor gear brand.
+It gained popularity across the globe for creating high-performance adventure clothing with a touch of Scandinavian style.
 With the mission to protect the great outdoors and leave the world a better place, the brand uses earth-friendly materials like organic cotton, recycled wool, recycled polyester, etc., in its products.
-The brand is a Sustainable Apparel Coalition and Fair Labor Association member and aims to be Carbon Neutral by 2025.
+For sustainable production, the brand became a member of the Sustainable Apparel Coalition and Fair Labor Association.
+Plus, it aims to be Carbon Neutral by 2025.
 In 2020, Fjällräven was also honored as the most sustainable outdoor gear brand by the Swedish Sustainable Brand Index.

 Leave a Comment